thu-media/QARC/README.md

 3. Run the training process via 'python main.py'

-The useage of advanced-QARC is quite same as QARC.
+The usage of advanced-QARC is quite the same as QARC.